 VSP investigating school bus crash in Augusta County

-The school bus was stopped and loading students when a 2013 Chrysler Town and Country minivan reportedly experienced an electronic malfunction and struck the bus in the rear.
-The bus had its lights and sign activated.

-VSP says the minivan was adapted with an electronic system for acceleration and braking and there was a malfunction with that system.
+AUGUSTA COUNTY, Va.
+(WHSV) - Investigators say the driver of a Kia crashed into an Augusta County School bus Wednesday morning at the intersection of Dooms Crossing Road and East Side Highway.

-No one on the bus was injured and the students were transferred to another bus.
+It happened around 7:45 a.m.
+Virginia State Police says nobody was hurt.
+Students on the bus were transferred to another bus.

-The driver of the minivan was transported for treatment of non-life-threatening injuries.
+Charges are pending.
+This marks the second crash involving a school bus in Augusta County this week.
+The other was on Howardsville Turnpike in Stuarts Draft Monday.

 Copyright 2022 WHSV.
 All rights reserved.